-The Housing Revenue Account, which funds the provision of Council housing, incurred a surplus in the year on the management accounts of £7.1m against a budgeted surplus of £4.9m.
-From this surplus a revenue contribution to capital of £6.2m was made in accordance with the Housing Business Plan to achieve the Scottish Housing Quality Standard and the Enhanced Clackmannanshire Standard.
-A transfer to the General Fund of £0.14m was made in respect of the transfer of land to the HRA.
+The Housing Revenue Account, which funds the provision of Council housing, incurred a surplus in the year on the management accounts of £7.1m against a budgeted surplus of £5.2m.
+From this surplus a revenue contribution to capital of £4.0m was made in accordance with the Housing Business Plan to maintain the Scottish Housing Quality Standard and the Enhanced Clackmannanshire Standard.

-This has resulted in an increase of £0.8m to reserves at the year end, as shown in the Movement in Reserves Statement.
-Working balances available to the Housing Revenue Account have therefore increased to £4.5m as at 31 March 2020.
-This balance will continue to be earmarked to support the delivery of the Housing Investment Plan in line with the Council's approved strategy.
-The impact of Covid 19 means that 2020/21 capital investment is likely to be lower than planned, meaning less reliance on borrowing in the short term.
+This has resulted in an increase of £3.1m to reserves at the year end, as shown in the Movement in Reserves Statement.
+Working balances available to the Housing Revenue Account have therefore increased to £7.6m as at 31 March 2021.
+This balance will continue to be earmarked to support the delivery of the Housing Business Plan in line with the Council's approved strategy.

-A further £6.2m was invested in the housing stock over the year.
-This builds on previous investment commitments and continues to sustain and consolidate the Council's position in terms of compliance with the Scottish Housing Quality standard and working to achieve the new Energy Efficiency Standard for Social Housing (EESSH) by the December 2020 deadline.
-Using the charter methodology for assessment of SHQS, the Council is currently 97.73% compliant.
-This compares very favourably with an average reported compliance across Scotland of 89%.
+A further £4.0m was invested in the housing stock over the year.
+This builds on previous investment commitments and continues to sustain and consolidate the Council's position in terms of compliance with the Scottish Housing Quality Standard.
+The government introduced the new Energy Efficiency Standard for Social Housing (EESSH) with compliance required by December 2020.
+A further milestone has been set for December 2032 which will be formally reviewed in 2025 to assess progress.